okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 ## About

-The Password Inline Hook allows you to....
+The Password Inline Hook supports migration of users from another data store in cases where we wish to allow the users to retain their current passwords.

-Link to the new section of the /users API reference page covering "Create user with Hook-based password migration".
+This Inline Hook is meant to be used in conjunction with the [Create User with Hook-Based Password Migration](/docs/reference/api/users#create-user-with-hook-based-password-migration) use case of the `/users` API.

-Your custom code can respond with a command to confirm that the password supplied is valid, or to indicate that it is not.
+Your custom code responds to the Inline Hook request from Okta with a command to confirm that the password supplied by the end user is valid or not.

 ## Objects in the Request from Okta